Host-Kra theory for $\bigoplus_{p\in P}\mathbb{F}_p$- Systems and multiple recurrence: Introduction

 Most of the paper (sections \ref{sr:sec}-\ref{high:sec}) will be devoted to the proof of Theorem \ref{Main:thm} which is also the main component in the proof of Theorem \ref{Mainr:thm} (section \ref{proof}).
 The proof follows the ideas of Bergelson Tao and Ziegler \cite{Berg& tao & ziegler} and those of Host and Kra \cite{HK} with various modifications.
 In section \ref{example} we give an example of an ergodic $\bigoplus_{p\in \mathcal{P}}\mathbb{F}_p$ Kronecker system (system of order $<2$) that is not strongly Abramov as in Theorem \ref{example:thm}.
 In the next section we show that Theorem \ref{Main:thm} implies a structure theorem for all ergodic $\bigoplus_{p\in \mathcal{P}}\mathbb{F}_p$-systems of order $<3$ as an inverse limit of $2$-step nilpotent systems.
 Finally, we use this structure theorem to prove a limit formula from which we deduce the Khintchine type recurrence as in Theorem \ref{recurrence:thm}.\\

 \textbf{Acknowledgment} I would like to to thank my adviser Prof. Tamar Ziegler for many helpful discussions and suggestions.
 I also thank the anonymous referee for many valuable comments that contributed to the clarity of the paper.
+The author is supported by an ERC grant ErgComNum 682150.